Spain’s National Register for Short-Term Rentals

 The registration can be applied for on the website of the Spanish Land Registries Association at https://www.registradores.org/.
 The local Land Registry corresponding to your property’s location will assign the number and add it to your property’s details.
 The granted number will be reflected in the “Nota Simple” (Land Registry report).

-What Does the New Register Mean for Property Owners?
+What Does the New National Register for Short-Term rentals Mean for Property Owners?

 -